jbkarle/postgrest/README.md

 ### Purpose
-Created this repo in order to quickly deploy `postgrest` and some helm chart child dependencies included in the `values.yaml` config for dev/test purposes:
+Created this repo in order to quickly deploy `postgrest` and extra helm chart child dependencies included in the `values.yaml` config for dev/test purposes:
 * stable/postgresql
 * stable/jenkins